s1eve-mcdichae1/Hurrican-RPi/README.md

 ## Hurrican-RPi
-Installation scriptmodule for use with RetroPie.
-Currently RPi4 only. https://retropie.org.uk
+Installation scriptmodule for use with RetroPie:\
+https://retropie.org.uk

+Currently RPi4 only.

 #### Hurrican - Turrican clone

-A freeware jump and shoot game made by Poke53280 (Eiswuxe) and based on the Turrican series of run and gun platformers: https://www.winterworks.de/project/hurrican/
+A freeware jump and shoot game made by Poke53280 (Eiswuxe) and based on the Turrican series of run and gun platformers:\
+https://www.winterworks.de/project/hurrican/

-This module installs the SDL2 port by drfiemost, hosted at: https://github.com/drfiemost/Hurrican
+This module installs the SDL2 port by drfiemost, hosted at:\
+https://github.com/drfiemost/Hurrican

 ## Installation